sahasourav123/watchtower/README.md

 9. [ ] Manage configs through API
 10. [ ] Manage configs through CLI / CI Pipeline

-# Areas where contribution is appreciated
+# Your contribution is appreciated
 1. Scaling the system with container orchestration for public use
 2. Adding more connectors for different services
 3. Adding more alerting channels